 - Late homework will be accepted, but penalized.
 Specifically, each assignment is worth 100 points, from which 10 points will be deducted for each day (or fraction thereof) that you turn it in late.
 The maximum deduction for being late is 60 points (even if you are more than 6 days late).

-- You are welcome to talk to classmates about principles for solving problems, but please do not solve specific problems together.
-In many ways, the problem solving is where you will learn the most for this class, especially the programming.
+- You are welcome to talk to classmates about principles for solving problems, but please do not share code or solve specific problems together.
+The problem solving is where you will learn the most for this class, especially the programming.

 There will be an in-class final exam on the last day of class.

 Grades will come 80% from problem sets and 20% from one final exam.
 There will be no mid-term exam.
 The final course grade is computed using the procedure described here.